apache/incubator-xtable/website/docs/presto.md

 # Presto

 Presto allows you to query table formats like Hudi, Delta and Iceberg using connectors.
-The same setup will work for Onetable synced tables as well.
+The same setup will work for OneTable synced tables as well.

 For more information and required configurations refer to:
 * [Hudi Connector](https://prestodb.io/docs/current/connector/hudi.html)